copperpunk-elixir/gristle/blog/0_in the middle.md

 # In the beginning, there was the middle...

 You're jumping into a novel at about Chapter 6.
 And no, that's not because you missed the earlier chapters.
 I am only writing it now, because I think it has finally become something worth reading about.
-But as they say, there's no use wilting over crushed tomatoes.
-Now let us catch up.<br><br>
+There will be plenty of pictures, I promise.<br><br>
 This project started out as somewhat of an experiment, or rather, it was a means to scratch an itch that had been bothering me for a few years:
 >What does it take to make an autopilot sufficiently reliable, affordable, maintanable, and integratable enough to be extremely useful?